 A radio operator must not operate any radio equipment unless he/she has been authorised to do so by the holder of the radio licence issued by Ofcom.
 The authorisation is to be entered on the reverse of the certificate of competence by the radio licence holder when he/she is satisfied that the operator fully understands the operation of the particular equipment and the messages he is required to send and receive.

-When the radio operator is no longer required to operate at the station the licence should cancel the authorisation on the operator's certificate by signing and dating the expiry column of that radio station.
-British Skydiving is the trading name of British Parachute Association Ltd. A company limited by guarantee.
-Registered in England & Wales no 875429.
-Registered office: 5 Wharf Way, Glen Parva, Leicester LE2 9TF.
+When the radio operator is no longer required to operate at a station listed on the ROCC, the authorisation should be cancelled on the operator's certificate by signing and dating the expiry column of that radio station.